Coming Soon 👀 At the beginning of April, you’ll be

 just saying. i know you all know this about calvin and his parents already and just having fun. but. just saying.

-aussie399 Premium Member 9 months ago
+aussie399 Premium Member about 1 year ago

 I would be too